 Look it carefully and observe the knots, insect holes, sapwood, and so on.
 A stain can add wood value.
 Some people like to keep it as well.

-We recommend you to purchase a prefinished wood.
-It is easier for you to save you time and effort.
+We recommend you purchase prefinished wood.
+It is easier for you to save time and effort.
 It can give you a good idea too.

 5. Consider the cost and installation.